de-soot/knapsack/README.md

 ## Limitations
 - For ease-of-use, this program is designed to only handle integer values, but it can be easily modified to allow more (such as floating-point and even characters).
-- Since the recursive search function skips all elements first, one call is effectively always wasted for every run with a non-zero target value and non-empty-set solution.
+- Since the recursive search function skips all elements first, one call is always wasted for every run with a non-zero target value and non-empty-set solution.
+- Least optimal subset is found for negative targets

 ## Usage